Approaching criticality via the zero dissipation limit in the abelian avalanche model

-\begin{quote} {\bf Abstract}: We study the abelian avalanche model, an analogue of the abelian sandpile model with continuous heights, which allows for arbitrary small values of dissipation.
-We prove that for non-zero dissipation, the infinite volume limit of the stationary measures of the abelian avalanche model exists and can be obtained via a weighted spanning tree measure.
-Moreover we obtain exponential decay of spatial covariances of local observables in the non-zero dissipation regime.
-We then study the zero dissipation limit and prove that the self-organized critical model is recovered, both for the stationary measures and for the dynamics. \end{quote}
+\begin{quote} {\bf Abstract}: The discrete height abelian sandpile model was introduced by Bak, Tang \& Wiesenfeld and Dhar as an example for the concept of self-organized criticality.
+When the model is modified to allow grains to disappear on each toppling, it is called bulk-dissipative.
+We provide a detailed study of a continuous height version of the abelian sandpile model, called the abelian avalanche model, which allows an arbitrarily small amount of dissipation to take place on every toppling.
+We prove that for non-zero dissipation, the infinite volume limit of the stationary measure of the abelian avalanche model exists and can be obtained via a weighted spanning tree measure.
+We show that in the whole non-zero dissipation regime, the model is not critical, i.e., spatial covariances of local observables decay exponentially.
+We then study the zero dissipation limit and prove that the self-organized critical model is recovered, both for the stationary measure and for the dynamics.
+We obtain rigorous bounds on toppling probabilities and introduce an exponent describing their scaling at criticality.
+We rigorously establish the mean-field value of this exponent for $d > 4$. \end{quote}